deta/space-docs/src/pages/migration/learn-more/legacy-mode.md

 1. `deta.sh` and `web.deta.sh` will redirect to corresponding pages on `deta.space`.
 2. Creating new Projects or new Micros on Deta Cloud will stop working.
-3. Existing Projects on Deta Cloud will continue to run, uninterrupted with support until June 1, 2023.
+3. Existing Projects on Deta Cloud will continue to run, uninterrupted with support until EOD June 1, 2023 (UTC + 2).
-4. Migration for Micros, Bases, and Drives will be strongly recommended and available until June 1, 2023.
+4. Migration for Micros, Bases, and Drives will be strongly recommended and available until EOD June 1, 2023 (UTC + 2).
-5. On June 1, 2023, Deta Cloud Projects will no longer be supported and unmigrated resources will be removed.
+5. On June 2, 2023, Deta Cloud Projects will no longer be supported and unmigrated resources will be deleted.

 How will all this work?